 Backpacking in Mexico

-Sure, all-inclusive beach resorts such as Cabo San Lucas, Cancun, Puerto Vallarta and Mazatlan are popular with people on a one week holiday, and yes, there are some very dangerous areas in the country.
+Sure, all-inclusive beach resorts such as Cabo San Lucas, Puerto Vallarta, Mazatlan and Cancun are popular with people on a one-week holiday.
+And yes, there are some very dangerous areas in Mexico which you better avoid.
 But once you’re on the ground and are actually backpacking Mexico, you’ll see that this country has a lot to offer adventurers, history lovers, culture-seekers and independent travelers.